zihesong/zihesong.github.io/_pages/about.md

 ======

 * Availability Analysis of Existing Android Testing, Record and Replay Tools
-  * Investigating the usability and effectiveness of existing record and replay tools in Android testing.
+  * _Investigating the usability and effectiveness of existing record and replay tools in Android testing._
-  * Analyzing the reproducibility of different types of bugs in Android apps.
+  * _Analyzing the reproducibility of different types of bugs in Android apps._
 * Automated Flaky Test Fixing Framework for Web UI Testing
-  * Designing an automated fixing framework to detect and fix UI flakiness in web e2e testing.
+  * _Designing an automated fixing framework to detect and fix UI flakiness in web e2e testing._
-  * Fixing flaky tests caused by asynchronization by recording and tracking DOM mutations.
+  * _Fixing flaky tests caused by asynchronization by recording and tracking DOM mutations._
 * Data Consistency Level Testing and Validation in Multiple Databases
-  * Designing algorithms to validate different data consistency levels (e.g., causal consistency).
+  * _Designing algorithms to validate different data consistency levels (e.g., causal consistency)._
-  * Setting up on multiple databases (e.g., Galera Cluster, TiDB, FaunaDB) for evaluation.
+  * _Setting up on multiple databases (e.g., Galera Cluster, TiDB, FaunaDB) for evaluation._
 * Evaluating the Performance of Neural Machine Translation Systems
-  * Designing new adversarial attack methodology for existing Neural Machine Translation Systems.
+  * _Designing new adversarial attack methodology for existing Neural Machine Translation Systems._
-  * Evaluating the efficiency-robustness of NMT systems under attack.
+  * _Evaluating the efficiency-robustness of NMT systems under attack._

 Skills
 ======
 * Programming languages
-  * C, Python, Java, SQL, R
+  * C, Python, Java, SQL
-* Operating Systems
-  * Mac(OSX), Windows, Linux(Ubuntu)

 Relevant Coursework